vsariola/sointu/README.md

 to manipulate the signals.
 Since then, 4klang has been used in countless of scene productions and people use it even today.

-However, 4klang seems not to be actively developed anymore and the polyphonism was never implemented in a very well engineered way (you can have exactly 2 voices per instrument if you enable it).
+However, 4klang seems not to be actively developed anymore and polyphonism was implemented only in a rather limited way (you could have exactly 2 voices per instrument if you enable it).
 Also, reading through the code, I spotted several avenues to squeeze away more bytes.
 These observations triggered project Sointu.
 That, and I just wanted to learn x86 assembly, and needed a real-world project to work on.

 What's with the name
 --------------------